Prior/likelihood power-scaling perturbation

 Function taking the model fit and returning a draws_df of predictions to be appended to the posterior draws

-Numeric vector specifying partitions of component to be included in power-scaling.
+Vector specifying partitions of component to be included in power-scaling.
 Default is NULL, which takes all partitions.
+If this is a character, then it is appended to the variable name (

 Lower power-scaling alpha value in sequence.